Skip to main content

 • Avoid vigorous nose-blowing and stuffing tissues or other objects into the nose.

-• Use over-the-counter nasal saline sprays and topical nasal moisturizing gels.
+• Use over-the-counter nasal saline sprays and topical moisturizing gels to moisten the nasal mucosa.

-• Use a home humidifier to keep moisture in the air during winter months.
+• Use a home humidifier to keep moisture in the air during winter.

 • If you smoke, consider quitting.
-Tobacco smoke dries out the nasal mucosa and increases the risk for nosebleeds.
+Tobacco smoke dries out the nasal mucosa and increases the risk of nosebleeds.

 1. Gently blow your nose to clear any blood clots.

-2. If available, spray an over-the-counter nasal decongestant 2–3 times into the side of the nose that’s bleeding.
+2. If available, spray an over-the-counter nasal decongestant two to three times into the nostril that’s bleeding, or saturate a cotton ball with the decongestant spray and insert the cotton into the nostril that's bleeding.

-3. Apply direct pressure to the nose by pinching the nostrils shut for 5–10 minutes.
-Lean slightly forward to prevent bleeding into the throat.
+3. Apply direct pressure to the nose by pinching the nostrils shut for 10 to 15 minutes.
+Do not release pressure early to see if the bleeding has stopped.
+Lean slightly forward to prevent blood from going into the throat.
 Breathe through your mouth.

-6. Seek medical attention if the bleeding doesn’t stop after 30 minutes, if you have trouble breathing, have suffered severe nasal trauma or lost a significant amount of blood and feel weak.
+5. Seek medical attention if the bleeding doesn't stop after 30 minutes, if you have trouble breathing, have suffered severe nasal trauma or lost significant blood and feel weak.

 Topics in this Post